flybywiresim/docs/docs/start/installation.md

 # Installation guide

-Please follow the information on this page to install the FlyByWire Simulations A32NX Mod for Microsoft Flight Simulator 2020
+Please follow the information on this page to install the FlyByWire Simulations A32NX addon for Microsoft Flight Simulator 2020

 *Last Update: {{git_revision_date_localized}}*